isomerpages/edb-pix/_build-team/Hire local talent/Overview.md

 third_nav_title: Hire local talent
 ---
 # Overview

-There are many options available to companies seeking to hire from the local talent pool.
+In this section, we cover the various options available to companies seeking to hire from the local talent pool and also resources employers can tap on to understand what the salary & benefits expectations are like in Singapore.

-You may wish to:
+Companies
-* list your company’s available job roles on one of the many popular job portals
-* engage recruitment agencies to source for suitable candidates
+Companies can consider list your company’s available job roles on one of the many popular job portals or engaging recruitment agencies to source for suitable candidates
 * hire directly from one of our local Institutes of Higher Learning.